2012 BMW 1-Series Performance

-If you’re looking for one of the top performers in the class, the BMW 1-Series is among your best bests.
-It has a powerful base inline-six engine and a turbo charged option.
+If you’re looking for one of the top performers in the class, the 2012 BMW 1-Series is among your best bets.
+It has a powerful base inline-six engine and a turbocharged option.
 Test drivers say its handling capabilities are sports car-like.
-Simply stated, this vehicle is fun to drive.
+Simply stated, critics think this vehicle is fun to drive.

 - "The lesson with the 135i DCT (and all BMWs with a dual-clutch automatic) is that there's now even less shame in paying more to get your Bimmer with one less pedal." -- Automobile Magazine